WalletConnect/WalletConnectFlutterV2/README.md

 });

-// Also setup the methods and chains that your wallet supports final kadenaSignV1RequestHandler = (String topic, dynamic parameters) async {
+// Also setup the methods and chains that your wallet supports final signRequestHandler = (String topic, dynamic parameters) async {
   // Handling Steps
   // 1.
 Parse the request, if there are any errors thrown while trying to parse
   // the client will automatically respond to the requester with a